subquery/documentation/docs/indexer/run_publish/publish.md

 SubQuery Project uploaded to IPFS: QmZ3q7YZSmhwBiot4PQCK3c7Z6HkteswN2Py58gkkZ8kNd  //CID
 ```

+Note:
-Note: With `@subql/cli` version 1.3.0 or above, when using `subql publish`, a copy of the project's `IPFS CID` will be stored in a file in your project directory.
+- With `@subql/cli` version 1.3.0 or above, when using `subql publish`, a copy of the project's `IPFS CID` will be stored in a file in your project directory.
 The naming of the file will be consistent with your project.ts.
 For example, if your manifest file is named `project.ts`, the IPFS file will be named `.project-cid`.
+- With `@subql/cli` version `5.0.0` or above, you will need to install `@subql/common-<network>` package in the dependencies before execute this command.
+For example, for substrate project, please make sure`@subql/common-substrate` 4.0.0 is installed

 ::: details What happens during IPFS Deployment?